TrueConf Group Features

 • Audio codecs: G.711, G.719, G.722, G.722.1, G.722.1 Annex C, G.723.1, G.726, G.728, G.729, AAC-LD (MPEG4 64 kbit/s), OPUS

-• The maximum resolution for both the primary and secondary data streams must be at least 1920x1080 pixels.
+• The maximum resolution for the primary and secondary data streams should be at least 1920x1080 pixels.

 • H.323 Protocol Video Calls: H.221, H.225, H.231, H.235, H.239, H.241, H.242, H.243, H.245, H.281, H.283, H.350, H.460, H.460.18, H.460.19